-6.27.1Purposes
+6.27.1 Purposes

 - a.
-The cheerleaders shall promote and uphold school spirit. - b.
-They shall develop a sense of good sportsmanship among students. - c.
-They shall promote unification of the crowd's involvement during athletic events. - d.
-They shall serve to promote better relationships between schools. - e.
-They shall serve to exhibit the highest personal and cheerleading standards.
+Cheerleaders will promote and uphold school spirit. - b.
+Cheerleaders will develop a sense of good sportsmanship among students. - c.
+Cheerleaders will promote unification of the crowd's involvement during athletic events. - d.
+Cheerleaders will promote better relationships between schools. - e.
+Cheerleaders will exhibit the highest personal and cheerleading standards.